Xand3rxx/wcag-test-frontend/README.md

 WCAG stands for Web Content Accessibility Guidelines.
 In simple terms, it's a set of rules that help make websites easier to use for people with disabilities, like those who are blind, deaf, or have difficulty using a mouse.
 These guidelines ensure that websites are accessible to everyone, no matter their abilities.

-This API application features the following:
+This application features the following:

 - Allows users to upload HTML files.
 - Display accessibility scores, issues, and suggested fixes.